pocket-id/website/docs/api/api.md

 Make sure you copy the API Key from the Dialog window it will not be shown again!
 :::

+## Custom Dashboards

+If you are wanting to use Pocket ID's API to build custom dashboards, or portals.
+See [kmendell/pocket-id-portal](https://github.com/kmendell/pocket-id-portal) for a example on how to do this.

 ## Endpoints

 :::important